Polynomial methods to construct inputs for uniformly ensemble reachable linear systems: Elements of Approximation Theory

-To show the claim, we shall prove that the functions $\Phi$ and $\tfrac{1}{\Phi}$ can be uniformly approximated on $\Gamma$ by polynomials in $z$ and $z$, $\tfrac{1}{z}$, respectively.
-Let $\delta>0$.
-By Theorem~\ref{thm:walsh_jordan_curve_poly}, there is a polynomial $p_\Phi$ such that
+To show the claim, we shall prove that {on $\Gamma$, the function $\Phi$ can be uniformly approximated on $\Gamma$ by polynomials in $z$ and the function $\tfrac{1}{\Phi}$ can be uniformly approximated by polynomials in $z$ and $\tfrac{1}{z}$.}